coolkid23319/Ephy/README.md

     local ping = nil;
 local LocalHL = Instance.new("Highlight")
     game:GetService"RunService".Stepped:connect(function()
         if enabled and getgenv().
-Settings.FearLas.Enabled and Plr.Character ~= nil and Plr.Character:FindFirstChild("HumanoidRootPart") or enabled and getgenv().
-Settings.FearLas.Camera.Enabled and Plr.Character ~= nil and Plr.Character:FindFirstChild("HumanoidRootPart") then
+Settings.Zephylua.Enabled and Plr.Character ~= nil and Plr.Character:FindFirstChild("HumanoidRootPart") or enabled and getgenv().
+Settings.Zephylua.Camera.Enabled and Plr.Character ~= nil and Plr.Character:FindFirstChild("HumanoidRootPart") then
 if getgenv().Prediction == "Normal" then
             placemarker.CFrame = CFrame.new(GetLockPrediction(Plr.Character[getgenv().SelectedPart]).Position)
 elseif getgenv().Prediction == "Yun" then